I am excited to share with you my fresh master bedroom progress and also a tutorial on how to paint baseboards.

 But, it’s pretty thrilling (at least for me) when you get to see just how dramatic the fresh paint looks!
 It was my motivation to power through!
 Even with only one coat of the Benjamin Moore Simply White, I could see the power of paint once again!
 It got even better and more saturated after I did two coats!
 The below picture is after one coat on a dark and gloomy day when the contrast is even scarier!
 You can also see just how off the trim color looked with the Sea Salt walls.

 I started by painting the ceiling then working my way down to the walls and then lastly did the baseboards and trim.
 Here you can see all the variety of contrasting paint colors in one image.
 The set of old colors, and the set of new!

 I never really showed this side of our bedroom before because any art I hung in the space always looked too small!
 And….Kurtis’ laundry situation 😉

 I decided an oversized gallery wall was the way to go!
 I found an easy new way to get your frames lined up!
 I simply taped a level piece of FrogTape® Multi-Surface tape on the wall and measured and marked all my nail holes with a pencil.
 I then just nailed right through the tape before taking it down.
 It took a fraction of the time it usually takes me!
 I opted to get all the nails in before I painted the walls in case I needed to do any patch work.
 I have another row of frames but don’t want to give too much away before the big reveal next week!
 But let’s just say, I’m obsessed with how it turned out!

 We took the old orb chandelier down and installed the new one.
-I can’t wait to share how gorgeous it looks in the space!
+I can’t wait to share how gorgeous it looks in the inviting and bright space!
 You can see here the ceiling is now officially white too!

 How to Paint Baseboards and Trim